ergoplatform/ergodocs/docs/node/install/index.md

 ```

 - The `-Xmx4G` flag sets the max heap size for the JVM. `4-6G` recommended.
-- The `-Dlogback` flags reduces the number of logs returned.

 It is better to use more memory on heap`-Xmx4g` for initial syncing. `-Xmx1g` should be enough when node is full synced.
 The node will start syncing immediately after this.
 Wait for a few minutes for the API to start and go to the next step.